Riverscapes/arcGNAT/Segment-Stream-Network.md

 3. Divide remainder sliver length between all reaches per stream reach (6 525m segments)

+**Merge attributes and geometry from input stream network with output? (optional)

+If this option is selected, the Segmentation tool will produce a stream network feature class which is the result of intersecting the original input stream network feature class, with the segmented stream network polyline feature class.
+The resulting feature class will include the original feature attributes, and the `LineOID` attribute field produced by the segmentation process.

 **Output Segmented Line Network**

 Name of the feature class which will store the resulting segmented stream network.
 In addition, stream order and junction point feature classes are also output into the same file geodatabase.